-- The Strict Model applies all forms of filtering described above; this view is most appropriate for semantic processing where the greater accuracy is desired. - The Relaxed Model applies only manual and lexical filtering (and not syntactic filtering), thereby providing access to a far broader range of Metathesaurus(-like) strings, and improving recall, albeit at the of cost of slower processing.
+• The Strict Model applies all forms of filtering described above; this view is most appropriate for semantic processing where the greater accuracy is desired.

+• The Relaxed Model applies only manual and lexical filtering (and not syntactic filtering), thereby providing access to a far broader range of Metathesaurus(-like) strings, and improving recall, albeit at the of cost of slower processing.

-model is probably the more useful of the two, but both can be created in succession.
+At least one the models must be created; the strict model is probably the more useful of the two, but both can be created in succession.